Overland Travel in Asia

 Mongolia’s most important celebration, the Nadaam Festival is a summer event held throughout the summer and in every corner of Mongolia.

-The easiest way to get your car from South Korea or Japan to northern Asia is a ferry crossing to Russia.
-Here’s the lowdown on how we did that with our Land Cruiser.
+The easiest way to get your overland car from South Korea or Japan to northern Asia is a ferry crossing to Russia.
+Here’s how to do it.

 During a weekend-long festival monks chant for enlightenment in the Amarbayasgalant Monastery, one of Mongolia’s top three monasteries.